21 Perfect Things to Do in Tuscaloosa, Alabama (+ Travel Guide!)

 Just over ten miles south of Tuscaloosa is one of the most interesting and historic areas of all of Alabama.

-No, you won’t find pristine mansions or buildings dating back to the Civil War – go further.
+If you’re thinking of pristine mansions or buildings dating back to the Civil War, go further into the past!

 Exhibit of native tribe at Moundville Archaeological Park in Tuscaloosa